Bokiej/pb-async-presentation/README.md

 Install node-gyp from command line:
 > npm install -g node-gyp

-Try to install lwc-dev-server again by writing first command from #4.
+Try to install lwc-dev-server again by writing first command from #5.

-You can start local serwer by choosing 'SFDX: Open Local Development Server' in vscode or write in command line:
+You can start local server by choosing 'SFDX: Open Local Development Server' in vscode or write in command line:
 >sfdx force:lightning:lwc:start

 and go to the http://localhost:3333/

+# Agenda